PrimelPJ/PrimelPJ/README.md

 I build at the infrastructure layer and ship production code.

+Lately I have been building robotics systems on ROS2 and AWS: robot fleet telemetry, edge and cloud perception, language-grounded navigation, and on-robot anomaly detection.
 Co-founding **[Forq](https://github.com/PrimelPJ/forq)**, a food payment platform on Stripe Issuing and Flinks open banking.
 Previously built ML data pipelines at **ReMotion Prosthetics** on Azure, and did compliance consulting at **TechHive Advisory** across Canada, the UAE, and Europe.
 When I implement something, I read the paper first.

 <br>